Last Updated on December 17, 2024 by Satyendra

 Managing the broad range of activities involved within Active Directory management can be time consuming and complex.
 A more straightforward approach is to use Lepide Auditor.
 Active Directory auditing from Lepide Auditor enables you to easily audit, monitor and set alerts for everything that is happening to your Active Directory, all from a single platform.
 It provides all the critical information you need in a way that’s readable, understandable, and actionable.

-If you’d like to see how the Lepide Auditor can audit Active Directory, start your free trial today.
+If you’d like to see how the Lepide Auditor can audit Active Directory, schedule a demo today.